APenketh/dynamic-dns-with-route53/README.md

 ## Step 2: Set up your Route 53 Subdomain

-In Rote 53 I am going to assume that you already have a domain set up previously, the aim of this step is to set up a sub-domain that is going to be altered by the script to point to your home ip what ever it is.
-For the sake of these instructions I am going to call the sub-domain home.
+In Route 53 I am going to assume that you already have a domain set up previously, the aim of this step is to set up a subdomain that is going to be altered by the script to point to your home ip whatever it is.
+For the sake of these instructions I am going to call the subdomain home.

 To do this navigate from the AWS Management Console to Services – Route 53 – Hosted Zones.
 Take note of the Hosted Zone ID of this domain then pick the domain you want to use.
 Click Create Record Set and add the following details: